rainalexotl/Pepper-AssistedLiving/NLU/README.md

 ## Interfacing with the Primary Bot

-The main bot listens on Port 3002 for text strings.
+The main bot listens on Port 3003 for text strings.
 Sample code to send messages to the main bot is in ``client_simulate.py``.

+## Starting Up

+Assuming dependencies are already installed, the main bot can be started simply with ``python bot.pyy``.
+Python 2 is preferable, and so if it is not your default, start with ``python2 bot.py`` instead.

+Note that the profile system MUST be running for the bot to start, so make sure you run that from the ``Profiler`` directory with ``npm start``.

+## Shutting Down

+The main program, ``bot.py`` and its sub-programs, as well as the profile system, can be shutdown by sending ``@SHUTDOWN@`` to its input socket.